Dalia Ziada is an Egyptian award-winning writer and human rights activist.

-Dalia Ziada, LDI Founding Director, is a civil society professional and socio-political analyst; observing liberal democratization, civil-military affairs, and countering violent extremism in the Middle East.
-Dalia studied international relations, with focus on international security studies, at The Fletcher School of Law and Diplomacy at Tufts University (USA).
+Dalia studied international relations, with focus on international security studies, at the Fletcher School of Law and Diplomacy, Tufts University (the United States).

 Areas of expertise:

-• Civil-Military relations in Egypt and the Middle East
+• Defense Policy and Civil-Military relations in the Middle East.

 • Political Islamists and Islamic terrorist organizations.